 Interested in Joining the Lab?

-Feel free to explore this website; there are papers to download, course material, and research information that provide you an overview of research in the lab.
-We would be happy to answer specific questions (you can contact us) but please bear in mind that it is not possible to respond to all e-mail inquiries from prospective graduate students.
+Feel free to explore this website; there are papers to download, course materials, and research information that collectively provide you an overview of research in the lab.
+We would be happy to answer specific questions (you can contact us) but please bear in mind that it is not possible to respond to all e-mail inquiries from prospective graduate or post-doctoral students.

 Application materials are available on the BU College of Engineering website.
-If you are interested in working in NOC under the direction of Prof. Paschalidis, please put his name down as a faculty member who you have an interest in working with.
+If you are interested in working in the NOC Lab under the direction of Prof. Paschalidis, please put his name down as a potential research advisor.
 Your application will be considered by the corresponding admissions committee (ECE or SE), and at some point will be reviewed by Prof. Paschalidis.

 Please make sure that you submit your application early enough (before the end of the calendar year for admission in the Fall of the following academic year) since a number of fellowships are decided in January or February.